-The Alliance also examined the SBT 1.5C Power Pathway, and the IEA Well Below 2°C scenario, noting this is not a net-zero by 2050 scenario.
+The Alliance also examined the SBTi 1.5°C Power Pathway, the IEA Well Below 2°C scenario and the IEA NZE2050.

 The pathways will be compared in order to establish a corridor of possible quantitative targets and will also be used to corroborate the portfolio target to make sure portfolio targets and sector targets are aligned and consistent.